 - My GPS locations are not being updated on the map, and after I select the location accuracy badge, it shows that it's taking increasingly longer to calculate a fix time.
 Why is this happening and how do I fix it?

 - How do I know the accuracy of the GPS positions I'm getting?

 - How can I get more information about my current GPS location?

 There are a couple of common issues that may occur when trying to sign in.
 Verify the following:

 - You've typed your user name and password correctly.

-- You have an ArcGIS organizational account.
-If using ArcGIS Online or ArcGIS Enterprise, you must be a Level 2 member.
-Collector does not support using ArcGIS Online public accounts.
+- You have an ArcGIS organizational account that meets the ArcGIS account requirements.
 Contact the administrator of your ArcGIS organization for details.

 - You included the URL to your portal instance if you're using ArcGIS Enterprise.
 For example, https://myportal.mycompany.com/arcgis.